 - 8.1 There is a right of appeal at every stage of the formal absence process as specified in the warning or dismissal letter. - 8.2 The appeal is not a rehearing of the case but is a review of the reasonableness of the decision.
-Determining reasonableness may include consideration of procedural irregularities or any relevant new evidence which could not have been available at the time of the formal meeting. - 8.3 Whilst the outcome of the appeal is pending, any action plan, warning or dismissal will remain in force. - 8.4 The appeal letter must be received within five working days of the date of the outcome letter and should specify the grounds of the appeal including why and in what respects the decision of the original meeting was unreasonable.
+Determining reasonableness may include consideration of procedural irregularities or any relevant new evidence which could not have been available at the time of the formal meeting.

+- 8.3 Whilst the outcome of the appeal is pending, any action plan, warning or dismissal will remain in force. - 8.4 The appeal letter must be received within five working days of the date of the outcome letter and should specify the grounds of the appeal including why and in what respects the decision of the original meeting was unreasonable.
 The appeal needs to be sufficiently clear to enable the initial chair whose decision is being appealed to respond at the appeal meeting. - 8.5 Any supporting documents or information should be provided with the appeal letter.
 If this is not possible, documents should be submitted to allow reasonable time for the employer to prepare their case and collate, paginate and distribute the bundle for receipt by all parties at least three working days before the appeal meeting. - 8.6 Where the appeal period overlaps with a pre-determined holiday period (i.e. out of term-time for term-time only employees), the letter of appeal needs only to register the intention to appeal.
-A fully detailed letter should arrive within five working days following the end of the holiday period. - 8.7 A panel of up to three local governors not previously involved with the case will conduct appeal meetings.
-Where there has been an appeal at an earlier stage of the procedure, the same governors may conduct the appeal. - 8.8 Arrangements for the appeal meeting should normally be notified to the employee within ten working days of receipt of the request for an appeal and should confirm the right to be accompanied by a trade union representative or workplace colleague.

-- 8.9 At appeal, the original sanction will be reviewed and may be confirmed, amended or withdrawn but cannot be increased. - 8.10 The decision of the appeal panel will be final, and will be confirmed in writing to the individual within three working days.
+A fully detailed letter should arrive within five working days following the end of the holiday period. - 8.7 A panel of up to three local governors not previously involved with the case will conduct appeal meetings for stage one and stage two appeals.
+For appeals at stage three a panel of up to three Trustees not previously involved with the case will conduct the appeal.
+Where there has been an appeal at an earlier stage of the procedure, the same governors or Trustees may conduct the appeal. - 8.8 Arrangements for the appeal meeting should normally be notified to the employee within ten working days of receipt of the request for an appeal and should confirm the right to be accompanied by a trade union representative or workplace colleague. - 8.9 At appeal, the original sanction will be reviewed and may be confirmed, amended or withdrawn but cannot be increased. - 8.10 The decision of the appeal panel will be final, and will be confirmed in writing to the individual within three working days.
 Should the outcome of the appeal change the original decision, the panel will need to make clear the terms of and reasons for the decision. - 8.11 If an appeal is successful, any outcome will be amended or withdrawn without any detriment to the employee.
 In the case of dismissal, there will be no detriment to pay or continuous service.

-10.0 Headteacher sickness absence
+9.0 Headteacher sickness absence

-- 10.1 In the case of headteacher sickness absence, the absence management procedure will be managed by the CEO and local governing board. - 10.2 All sickness absence hearings relating to the headteacher's sickness absence will be conducted by the CEO and any subsequent appeal by a nominated Trustee.
+- 9.1 In the case of headteacher sickness absence, the absence management procedure will be managed by the CEO . - 9.2 All sickness absence hearings relating to the headteacher's sickness absence will be conducted by the CEO and any subsequent appeal by a panel of three Trustees.

-11.0 Monitoring and review
+10.0 Monitoring and review

-- 11.1 This policy will be reviewed bi-annually by the executive leadership team - 11.2 Any changes made to this policy will be communicated to all stakeholders.
+- 10.1 This policy will be reviewed bi-annually by the CEO and ratified by the Trust Board. - 10.2 Any changes made to this policy will be communicated to all stakeholders.